tugcebektas/react-movie-omdb/README.md

 ` npm start` <br/><br/>
 Runs the app in the development mode.<br/>
-Open http://localhost:3000 to view it in your browser.

 `npm run build` <br/><br/>
 Builds the app for production to the build folder.<br/>